brightspot/react-examples/graphql-schema-versioning/README.md

 }
 ```

-Go back to the CMS tab which should still be on the GraphQL Version form, click on the 'COMPARE WITH PREVIOUS' button.
+Go back to the CMS tab which should still be on the GraphQL Schema Version form, click on the **COMPARE WITH PREVIOUS** button.

 This will display a side by side comparison of the schemas to compare the changes.